Best VPN for China 2023: Get Around The Great Firewall?

 Windscribe

 So far as free VPNs are concerned, Windscribe was one of our favorites, in large part owing to its generous provision of 10 GB of data per month.
-The software's paid version wasn't all that shabby either, offering up a solid app that puts some interesting features at its users' fingertips, such as "Double Hop" (simultaneously activates two VPN connections) or "Split Personality" (minimizes the risk of browser-fingerprinting).
+The software's premium version wasn't all that shabby either, offering up a solid app that puts some interesting features at its users' fingertips.
+These include "Double Hop" (simultaneously activates two VPN connections) and "Split Personality" (minimizes the risk of browser fingerprinting).

 We were disappointed in how the service performed though, with Windscribe finishing near the bottom of our speed ranking.
 Its lack of external audits also wasn't a positive, since it means we have to take the service at its word not to collect logs, and we don't like doing that.

-Should you want to use Windscribe in China though, you're in luck!
+Should you want to use Windscribe in China, you're in luck!
 Just remember to download and install its client before departure, as you won't be able to do so once in China (that is to say, without a VPN).
 When connecting, make sure to select the Stealth protocol.

 Intuitive app offering plenty of features like split tunneling and double hop